-8.27 There are three notice boards in the village; St Mary's Church, Winchfield Parish Council and the Village Hall have their own websites and support groups.
+8.27 There are three notice boards in the village; St Mary's Church, Winchfield Parish Council (at The Hurst) and the Village Hall.
+All have their own websites and support groups.
 The monthly Parish Magazine, 'Contact' which covers three villages, is an excellent source of village news and contact details for local services and traders as well as information of services in all the churches.